-The Head of MYP is responsible for the day-to-day running of the MYP and assists the Secondary Principal with the implementation of the MYP.
-In addition, the Head of MYP overseas all matters relating to the welfare, teaching and learning of students in Grades 9 and 10.
+The Deputy Head of Secondary is responsible for the day-to-day running of Secondary and assists the Secondary Principal with the implementation of the IB programmes.
 The Head of MYP works with the MYP Coordinator, Grade Leaders, HODs, Student Support, Class Teachers and Parents on matters that impact on student achievement, behaviour and school life for students in these grades.
-In addition, any particular concerns regarding assessments calendars, exams and student workload in Grades 9 and 10 should be addressed to the Head of Middle Years
+In addition, any particular concerns regarding assessments calendars, exams and student workload in Grades 9 and 10 should be addressed to the Head of Middle Years.

-Principal
+Secondary Principal